<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div>

-<p>The post <a href="https://thewateringcan.ca/2026/06/15/through-the-looking-glasshouse-a-plant-lovers-field-guide-to-nature-photography-day/">Through the Looking Glass(house): A Plant Lover&#8217;s Field Guide to Nature Photography Day</a> appeared first on <a href="https://thewateringcan.ca">The Watering Can Flower Market</a>.</p>
+<p>The post <a href="https://thewateringcan.ca/2026/06/26/some-assembly-required-our-new-diy-plant-kits-bring-the-workshop-home/">Some Assembly Required: Our New DIY Plant Kits Bring the Workshop Home</a> appeared first on <a href="https://thewateringcan.ca">The Watering Can Flower Market</a>.</p>

 ]]></content:encoded>